Applying As an Underage Student

 If you are under 18, have attained at least high school junior standing, do not have a high school diploma or a GED, and are not participating in Running Start, you are required to complete the following steps each quarter in order to be considered for admission:

-Apply for admission to NSC online at this link:https://northseattle.edu/admissions/steps and complete the Underage Application Form (PDF 41KB).
-You will be given a Student Identification Number (SID).
-You will need your SID in order to take the placement test(s).
+Apply for admission to NSC online.
+After you apply, you will be emailed a Student Identification Number (ctcLink ID).
+You will need your ID number in order to take a placement test(s).

 *Note: Please keep together all required information listed in the following steps until you meet with the underage advisor as part of step 6.